-ThreatQ requires that the Type column be included in the csv file and that each entry have a value.
+ThreatQ requires that the Type column be included in the CSV file and that each entry have a value.

 You must use a type that already exists in your ThreatQ instance.
-If you are unable to provide an Indicator Type for each indicator, you can use the Generic Text/PDF parsing option that will attempt to ID indicator type values automatically.
+If you are unable to provide an Indicator Type for each indicator, you can use the Generic Text/PDF parsing option that attempta to identify indicator type values automatically.